(Montage teaser sequence. Music: Splendora -- "You're Standing On My Neck".

 OBLIGATORY LEGAL BLAP

 Daria Morgendorffer et al are the creations of Glenn Eichler and Susie Lewis Lynn but are owned by MTV, a Viacom company, copyright 1997, 2000.
 [Apparently, this is possible by 'work for hire', a concept that eludes me.]
 Lynn Cullen, AP McIntyre and their respective families, on the other hand, were created and are owned by me, one Janet 'Canadibrit' Neilson, copyright 1999, 2000, 2003.
 Touch my characters without consulting me and it will go hard with you.
 This is a "substantially transformative" derivative work, apparently [what a highfalutin way to say fanfic], and is protected by the Supreme Court's decision in re Campbell v.
 Acuff Rose Music, so keep the copyright notice where it is and don't post it for money.
-If you do so without my permission and that of MTV Networks, MTV legal hunt-beasts will probably hurt you better than I ever could.
+If you do so without my permission and that of MTV Networks, I WILL pull a Lynn Cullen on you.
+And then I'll call lawyers.